 The other cool thing you can do with LinkedIn's advanced search is 'Save Searches'.
 For example, you could search your target market, save the search and then have LinkedIn notify you by email of new people who match your search criteria.
 Each week you can discover new leads.

 If you have LinkedIn premium you can send InMail's to these people or join the groups they belong to in order to contact them.
 Advance search is a great way to build your database of potential leads.

-While everyone else focuses on their Facebook Fan Page, why not take advantage of LinkedIn Company Pages.
-Right now there is limited competition.
+While everyone else focuses on their Facebook Fan Page, why not take advantage of LinkedIn Pages.
 If you're already producing content for other social networks, why not promote this content on a LinkedIn company page.
 Building your brand on social media and growing your followers is a long term play but it's an area LinkedIn is serious about so it's worth starting now.

 To get people to follower your company, invite your own connections, encourage your employees to sign up, use your other social networks and follow all the tactics in this blog post.

-If you're doing all of the above—blogging, participating in groups, commenting, sharing - then your profile views and that of your employees will naturally increase.
+If you're doing all of the above—blogging, participating in groups, commenting and haring—then your profile views and that of your employees will naturally increase.
 The next step is to ensure your profile is optimized, not only for search but to turn those profile views into leads.

 Let's look at search first.
 If someone is searching for someone with your skills, you want them to find you.